 Details on how to join most effectively are below.
 But you might want to consider these cautions, next, before you sign up.

-If you are employed now, consider these two issues before you click the "On" button to activate Shared Career Interests:
+If you are employed now, before you click the "On" button to activate Shared Career Interests:

-For the last few decades, employers have been less interested in hiring an "active candidate" (someone actually looking for a new job) than in hiring a "passive candidate" (someone who is, presumably, happily employed and not looking for a new job).
+For the last few decades, employers have been more interested in hiring a "passive candidate" (someone who is, presumably, happily employed and not looking for a new job), and less interested in hiring an "active candidate" (someone actually looking for a new job).
 Crazy, but real nonetheless.

-Time may change this negative view, or LinkedIn's credibility and business acumen may overcome it for LinkedIn Active Candidates.
+Time or the tight labor market may change this negative view of active job seekers.
+Possibly, LinkedIn's credibility and business acumen may overcome it for LinkedIn Active Candidates.

 1. Join by clicking the button beside the word "Off" (in the image below).
 It will change to "On" and you will be added to the program.